Radiative Emission of Polaritons Controlled by Light-Induced Geometric Phase

-By means of accurate quantum-dynamical calculations, we have simulated the ultrafast radiative emission signal from the lower polaritonic (LP) surface of a polyatomic molecule (H$_2$CO, formaldehyde) placed in a plasmonic nanocavity.
-It has been shown that in the presence of a light-induced conical intersection, which is a common situation if the cavity mode resonantly couples two electronic states of a polyatomic molecule, the adiabatic approximation (BO model) breaks down.
-However, if the LP surface is populated around the LICI, the BO approximation extended with geometric-phase (GP) terms (BOGP model) can accurately reproduce the exact emission signal.
-In other words, the multistate diabatic representation can be well approximated by the BOGP model which excludes nonadiabatic transitions.
+By means of accurate quantum-dynamical calculations, we have simulated the ultrafast radiative emission signal from the LP surface of the polyatomic H$_2$CO molecule placed in a plasmonic nanocavity.
+We have shown that in the presence of a light-induced conical intersection, which is common if the cavity mode couples two electronic states of a polyatomic molecule, the BO model breaks down.
+However, if the LP surface is populated around the LICI, the BO approximation extended with geometric-phase terms (BOGP model) can accurately reproduce the exact emission signal.
+In other words, the multistate diabatic representation can be well approximated by the BOGP model excluding nonadiabatic transitions.
 However, this is not always the case as highlighted in this work.
-Well above the position of the LICI in energy, the BOGP model fails to provide appropriate results.
-The current study clearly demonstrates that a remarkable role is played by the energetic position of the LICI and those of the eigenstates which are dominantly populated by the pump pulse.
-We stress that if the relevant energy levels are significantly above the energetic position of the LICI, the BOGP model no longer works and cannot offer an acceptable alternative of the exact diabatic representation.
+Well above the LICI energy, the BOGP model fails to provide appropriate results.
+The current study clearly demonstrates that a remarkable role is played by the energy of the LICI and those of the eigenstates which are dominantly populated by the pump pulse.
+We stress that if relevant energy levels lie significantly above the LICI in energy, the BOGP model breaks down and it is unable to provide an alternative to the exact diabatic representation.